Guidelines for making an application

 • portfolio (applications for artistic work or artistic research)

-• copy of degree certificate (individual research applicants with monthly grant)
+• copy of degree certificate (individual research applicants with a personal grant)

 Organisation with a Finnish business ID: